RizeFinance/rize-js/docs.md

 ### renew

-Renew a Compliance Workflow after it expired the given timeframe

 #### Parameters

 *   `customerExternalUid` **[string][371]** A Customer identifier supplied by the Partner, unique among the collection of all partner Customers.